Beyond Flowers and Deserts: Georgia O’Keeffe’s New York

 O’Keeffe spent most of her life in a quiet ranch in the New Mexican desert, but for a couple of years, she lived in quite an opposite neighborhood, in the very middle of the vivid, growing metropolis of New York.
 She came invited by Alfred Stieglitz, photographer, gallery owner, spiritus movens of New York’s avant-garde scene, and soon-to-be O’Keeffe’s husband.
 Before she decided New York wasn’t exactly her cup of tea, she painted several magnificent cityscapes.

 She came to New York in an era of growing skyscrapers and they became her main subject in cityscapes.
 Almost all of them stick to elongated, vertical proportions highlighting the buildings’ monumental scale.

 Some paintings show skyscrapers’ splendor, especially in the night, when they become richly illuminated, almost immaterial towers of light.
 But the artist also captured Shelton Hotel, in which she herself lived, in a bright daylight, sun glaring from behind its facade.
 It’s also interesting how she transforms photographic effect, lens flare, into painting in the form of yellow and orange dots.

 Despite all the fascination she had for the city, her main interest was not man-made structures, but nature.
 Even while in New York, she searched for the little patches of sky and clouds high above, between the tops of the skyscrapers.
 She started traveling to New Mexico.
 Finally, she decided to live there permanently.
-Maybe this decision was easier to make regarding reception of her cityscapes.
-In man-dominated environment, her fellow artists were advising her to stick to the flowers, rather that to paint skyscrapers, which they thought were… a men’s theme.
+Maybe this decision was easier to make regarding the reception of her cityscapes.
+In the man-dominated environment, her fellow artists were advising her to stick to the flowers, rather that to paint skyscrapers, which they thought were… a men’s theme.